Arm pain is often related to a poor setup at the computer; a repetitive strain injury is in the making.

 But add another spoke to the wheel like arm pain and next thing she'll be needing sleeping tablets from the doctor; and they are one of the causes of senile dementia.
 Read more lower down about the side effects of anticholinergic medicines.

 Sometimes there's another underlying problem; one that has been silent all these years, like cervical ribs or an old whiplash injury that has caused mild cervical stenosis.
-Neck and arm pain lie in wait.
+Neck and arm symptoms like tingling and numbness lie in wait.

 This cervical rib casefile is an example of what I mean.